tparchman/F24_BIOL792/week3_unixIII/unix_assignment3.md

 The dirsource directory will be made in the Deskop directory.

-**3.C.** Now use `rsync` to sync the dirsource and dirdestination directory.

-    $

-**3.D.** Go into the dirsource directory and delete one of the files.
+**3.C.** Go into the dirsource directory and delete one of the files.
 Use `rsync` so that dirdestination mirrors dirsource.
 That is, so the file deleted in dirsource is now deleted in dirdestination.
 This will require you understanding how the `–-delete` command works.

     $